Wu Fei (footballer): Jiangxi Liansheng

-Shenzhen Ledman F.C.
+Shenzhen Ledman

-In 2017 he joined another China League Two side Shenzhen Ledman F.C. and become the regular goalkeeper for the team in China League Two.
+In 2017 he joined another China League Two side Shenzhen Ledman and become the regular goalkeeper for the team in China League Two.
 His contract was terminated after the end of 2018 season as Shenzhen Ledman became defunct.

-Wuhan Three Towns F.C.
+Wuhan Three Towns

 On February 15, 2019, Wu Fei signed for China League Two side Wuhan Three Towns on a free transfer.
 He would immediately establish himself as their first choice goalkeeper and in the following season he would aid them in winning the league division.
 The following season he would fight for the goalkeeping position with on loan goalkeeper Geng Xiaofeng and be part of the squad that won the second tier title within the 2021 China League One campaign.
 With the club in the top tier for the first time they would bring in experienced Chinese international goalkeeper Liu Dianzuo as their first choice goalkeeper, however Wu would go on to make his Chinese Super League debut on 17 August 2022 against Henan Songshan Longmen in a 3–0 victory.
 Throughout the season he would be part of the squad that won the 2022 Chinese Super League title.

 On 21 January 2025, Wu announced his retirement from professional football.

+On 29 January 2026, Wu was given a lifetime ban for match-fixing by the Chinese Football Association.